jcraigk/blog/_posts/2024-11-07-a-good-stack.md

 Building React components with hot module reloading enabled is a breeze, eliminating the need to hit refresh in the browser when CSS or JS changes, maintaining state and DOM inspection in the process.
 This has significantly sped up my development time.

-## LLMs
+## A note on LLMs

 Using frameworks and adhering to  conventions is more valuable than ever now that much of our development time is spent interacting with LLMs and copying their code rather than writing code ourselves.
 The LLM you're working with will have a vast knowledge of code written in Rails and React and can be very effective at producing high quality implementations with even low quality prompts and examples.

 Over the last year I've begun to rely on ChatGPT for producing most of the code I've committed rather than just asking it for help.
 This process will almost certainly continue until LLMs will be able to comprehend entire codebases with ease.

-Until we cross the threshold of humans not needing to be in the loop at all, Rails and React will continue to be great tools.
+## Try Rails

+Just today, [Rails 8](https://rubyonrails.org/2024/11/7/rails-8-no-paas-required) was released, shipping with powerful new devops tools for deploying your app to production environments.
+There's never been a better time to start a project on Rails or migrate an old krufty v1 of a system over to something modern and  reliable.

 <br>